rpa-tomorrow/rpa-tomorrow/README.md

 - `cd` into the project folder
 - Run `python lib/cli/cli.py`
+- You can check available CLI options with `--help`

 The CLI should now be running in your terminal.
 Type `help` for more instructions.
 Currently the CLI is only capable of sending predefined emails if a word similar to `skicka` is entered by the user.
 Note that you need to have a [local SMTP debugging server](https://github.com/rpa-tomorrow/substorm-nlp/tree/cli-call-automation#local-smtp-server) running for this to work.